LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 ### import

-In Java, you can use any class that is available without having to import the class subject to two very important conditions:
+In Java, you can use any class that is available without having to import the class, but you must adhere to two very important conditions:

 1. The `javac` and `java` commands must know that the class exists.
 2. You must use the full name of the class